 - Class C can be given to a network that needs 65,536 IPs

-So Which Class does our private home network needs?
+So Which Class does our private home network need?
 Hope we don’t even connect some 50-100 devices to a single private home network.Low Class=Less Technical Problems

 You can any class of these private network addresses according to your need.
 There is no limit and some rules for your Addresses.
 If you need to connect someone\’s lakh internet-enabled devices within a private network(Assume you need a private network for a small company)you can simply create with class B. There are ranges created just for our use But based on our needs.
 You have the freedom to choose the class as per your requirements.

 If you are reading this on an internet connection through a private network(Router), simply follow the steps to know what you can do with the IP.